Over time, the value of a home will go up and down.

 there are some factors on a national level that change your property's value: unemployment, mortgage rates, inflation, and more.

 But the most important factors that figure your property's value are specific to the local Dublin economy and residential market.

 Access to services - Convenient access to schools, work and amenities like shopping, restaurants and entertainment is important to a lot of us and will greatly influence home values.

 So when it comes to retaining their value, these regions consistently appreciate better than others.

-Recent sales - Your agent should give you information on the recent real estate sales in the regions that you're asking about.
-You'll want to know average time on market, selling versus listing price and more.
+Recent home sales - You should receive facts and figures on the recent real estate sales in the regions that you're interested in from your agent.
+You'll need to analyze data like time on market and seller discounts.

-The local economy - Are local businesses hiring?
-Have businesses moved into or away from an area?
-Is there a nice mix of jobs in an area, or does it rely on just one industry?
-Is the blend of commercial and residential zoning changing?
-Each of these things plays a role.
+Economic factors - Have companies moved into or away from an area?
+Are local companies hiring?
+Is there a nice mix of jobs in an area, or does it depend on just one industry?